habbes/experiments/ODataSlimUrlParserConcept/README.md

 TODO:

+How OData handles array literal (operand of in operator):
+- Lexer finds matching opening '(' and closing ')' and creates token kind ExpressionTokenKind.ParenthesizedExpression covering the entire range of the expression
+- UriQueryExpressionParser reads in TryParseLiteral and creates the substring and creates a LiteralToken contain the substring
+- FilterBinder performs the semantic binder (attaches model metadata)
+- The InBinder handles the in QueryToken and generates the InNode
+- The InBinder.GetCollectionOperandFromToken() converts the LiteralToken's text into an array using a JSON parser (this code is pretty inefficient, it starts by creating a StringBuilder from the literal text so that it can replace the round parenthesis with square brackets, then calls ToString(), i.e. 2 string allocations, also creates another string builder to normalize a collection of strings into JSON strings, it's also possible for the array to have invalid syntax)
+- But it makes sense to parse the array at this point, because how it parses token depends on the type.
+It would be hard to disambiguate the Guid and Date literals without knowing the type upfront.
+Look into it.
+But if the '-' symbol is not allowed to mean subtraction, then it might be feasible.
+- Actual array parsing code in ODataUriConversionUtils.ConverFromResourceCollectionValue.
+There is a comment in the code that acknowledges that this is probably not the best way to do it.

 - Add support for in operator and array expressions
   - Correct current implement: Array delimeters should be `()` not `[]`
 - Add support for any operator and property access segment operator